aszala/HackReality2021/README.md

 Note: Several Assets not in github due to upload limitations.
 See [here](https://drive.google.com/file/d/1vVBz_8a52CSvobvhxDA1iBGsV20jlL8G/view?usp=sharing) for full src.

+## Running the Application
+Download the latest [release](https://github.com/aszala/HackReality2021/releases/tag/1.0.0) and install it onto your mobile device or VR headset.

 ## Inspiration
 Recently due to the COVID-19 pandemic, learning has become increasingly difficult.
 This is especially strenuous for people that require direct physical access to equipment like labware and appliances.
 New doctors and nurses are unable to get valuable in-person training.
 This project was aimed to help solve these issues.